s186969/DATA2410-Portfolio-2/README.md

 ## Examples
 #### Stop and Wait
-To run the server on the local machine and listening on port number 8080 while using the method *Stop and wait*, input the following command:
+To run the server on the local machine and listening on port number 8080 while using the method *Stop and wait*, input the following command in the server side:
 ```
 python3 application.py -s -i 127.0.0.1 -p 8080 -r saw
 ```